-Eni SPA has launched a feasibility study to evaluate the potential of building a new biorefinery at the operator’s existing 84,000-b/d refinery in Livorno, Tuscany, on Italy’s northwestern coast.
+Eni SPA has launched a feasibility study to evaluate the potential of building a new biorefinery at the operator’s existing 84,000-b/d refinery in Livorno, Tuscany, Italy.

-The feasibility study will examine construction of three new plants for production of hydrogenated biofuel at Livorno as part of the operator’s plan to secure the site’s future as a production and employment hub, as well as the company’s broader strategy to increase availability of decarbonized and sustainable products that will help further the corporate goal of achieving net-zero emissions by 2050 in line with the global energy transition, Eni said on Oct.
+The feasibility study will examine construction of three new plants for production of hydrogenated biofuel at Livorno as part of the operator’s strategy to increase availability of decarbonized and sustainable products that will aid the corporate goal of achieving net-zero emissions by 2050, Eni said on Oct.
 17.

 The Livorno transformation project—which would initially involve locating a new biorefinery inside the existing conventional refinery—specifically would include construction of: